MENU

 Legend of Karuizawa

-Warlord Sadamitsu Usui (later one of the Four Heavenly Kings of Minamoto no Yorimitsu, famous for his extermination of demons on Mount Oe) was born deep in the mountains of the Usui Pass and was called Ara-doji or Arataro as a child.
+Sadamitsu Usui (later one of the Four Heavenly Kings of Minamoto no Yorimitsu, famous for exterminating demons on Mount Oe) was born deep in the mountains of the Usui Pass and was called Ara-doko or Arataro as a child.
 As his name suggests, he was proud of his great strength from his childhood, and it is said that he tested his power with this stone.

 A long time ago, a giant spider lived in Kumoba Pond.
-One day, a traveler was resting in a willow tree by the pond, and as he dozed off, he saw a beautiful woman coming out of the pond, hanging a string on it, and entering the pond.
+Once upon a time, a traveler was resting in a willow tree by the pond, and as he dozed off, he saw a beautiful woman come and hang a string on the string and enter the pond.
 Then, I saw a beautiful woman coming out of the pond, hanging a string on it, and repeating the same process over and over again.
 The tree was so startled that it gently attached the string to the willow tree and stood by the tree to watch.
-When the string finally became white, the tree fell off its roots and sank into the pond in a flash.
+When the string finally became so thick that it turned white, the tree fell off its roots and sank into the pond in a flash.

-It is said that there is a cave called “Kakure-ri” on the steep southern slope of the summit of Mt.
+It is said that in the old days, there was a cave called “Kakure-ri” on the steep southern slope of the summit of Mt.
 Today, the caves of Kakure-ri are said to be a nest of bats.

 In the old days, the area at the foot of Mt.
-Asama was like seven valleys, with only a few houses scattered over a wide area in each valley.
-It is said that when Narihira Zaihara passed through this village, he left behind a poem entitled “Shinano naru Asama no Dake ni Tachiburi Ochikochi Hito no Mieru ya Hatokamenu.
+Asama was like seven valleys, with only a few houses scattered over a wide area.
+It is said that when Narihira Zaihara passed through this village, he left behind a poem entitled “Shinano naru Asama no Dake ni Tachiburi ochikochi hito no mieno yattekamenu” (Standing on Mount Asama in Shinano, a place where people see and hear nothing).

 ~Laughing Hill

-It is said that when Oiwake was crowded with many Iimori women, there were many young people who came from nearby areas to visit.
-They walked up a lonely road with no houses from Miyota, and when they reached this slope, they saw the red sky of Oiwake and heard a lively sound, It is said that he was so happy that he beamed with joy.
+It is said that when Oiwake was crowded with many Iimori women, there were many young people who came from nearby areas to play, It is said that he was so happy that he beamed with joy.

-The Mikage Irrigation Canal runs from the north to the west side of Furujuku and Borrowjuku.
-When the water was first introduced into this cistern, it flowed well up to the current cotton-filled cistern, but it leaked and did not flow from that point.
+The Mikage Irrigation Canal runs from the north to the west of Furujuku and Borrowjuku.
+When the water was first channeled through this cough44, it flowed well up to the current cotton-filled creek, but it leaked and did not flow from that point.
 After much consideration, he decided that if he could get a large number of people together and put on a play, someone would come up with a good idea, and so he did.
-Then someone said, “It’s a pity, the water is flowing here.
-If we bury the cotton, the water would flow.
+When they did, someone said, “It’s a pity, the water is flowing here.
+If we bury the cotton, it would flow.

 On the way from Sugiuri to Oiwake, there is a narrow river pool called Katsura-fuchi.
 This pool is named after a prostitute named “Katsura” who, unable to bear her pain, ran away from the Oiwake inn, but was pursued by her pursuers and finally threw herself into the pool to her death.
 The name of the pool is derived from the fact that he finally threw himself into the pool to his death.